adamhammond22/flashGovProject/README.md

 There will be an eslint config for each side of the codebase.
 Let's say I wanna check all .ts in my local directory:
 "npx eslint . --ext .ts" or "npm run lint"
+NOTE: I suspect eslint is broken here.
+The VSCode eslint is producing correct errors, but the lint commands only detect unused variables.
+They don't even detect undefined variables.